MiKl-LS/NtW/README.md

 # reSpell.js (Number Speller)
-Spells provided numbers using JavaScript (Up to 18 digits, or a hundred quadrillion)
+Spells provided numbers using JavaScript (Up to 18 digits, or a hundred quadrillion), blame floating point numbers, lol

 ## Note: This is still on beta.
 It's also incomplete. (there are more elegant, shorter and better scripts than this)